bennington-area-robotics/18650-sdk-intothedeep/README.md

     - Update to latest Google Blockly release.
     - Sample OpModes can be selected as a template when creating new OpMode.
     - Fixed bug where the blocks would disappear temporarily when mouse button is held down.
-    - Added blocks for Range.clip and Range.scale.
+    - Added blocks for org.firstinspires.ftc.teamcode.hardware.Range.clip and org.firstinspires.ftc.teamcode.hardware.Range.scale.
     - User can now disable/enable Block OpModes.
     - Fix to prevent occasional Blocks deadlock.
  * OnBot Java